mozilla/ActiveData/docs/Data Strategy 170109.md

 Central data warehouse with fast, focused, extracts to satellite datamarts.
 Similar to Telemetry's architecture, and the most common BI architecture that balances resources.

-* Two ETL stages: Inevitably one will require table schemas, transformation scripts, and schedule.
+* Two extract stages: Inevitably one will require table schemas, transformation scripts, and schedule.
 * Adds resistance to ad-hoc analysis

 ###Alternate Architecture - Small/Hot